SSI BENEFITS – WHAT YOU NEED TO KNOW

 There are several ways to report your wages to the SSA:

-• Mail, fax, or bring your pay slips to your local Social Security office each month as soon as you receive them, but no later than the 10th day of the next month.
+- Mail, fax, or bring your pay slips to your local Social Security office each month as soon as you receive them, but no later than the 10th day of the next month.
 If you’re self employed, then notify the SSA of that fact.

 You can get more information by calling the SSA at 1-800-772-1213 or if you’re deaf or hard of hearing, call the TTY number at 1-800-325-0778.
-You can find your local Social Security office on their website.
+You can find your local Social Security office on the SSA’s site.

 RESOURCES THAT COUNT AND THOSE THAT DO NOT COUNT

-If there is a change in your resources, you need to inform the SSA.
+If there is a change in your resources, then you need to inform the SSA.
 A single person can have resources worth up to $2,000 and still get SSI benefits.
 A couple can have resources worth up to $3,000.

 RESOURCES THE SSA DOES NOT COUNT